barbaraperic/barbaraperic/README.md

 ### Hi, I'm Barbara 👋

- I'm a product engineer, and full-time adventure seeker
+ I'm a product engineer

-🔭 Working with React, Typescript, and Next.js 13
+🔭 Working with React, Typescript, XState and Next.js 13

-🌱 Currently exploring webGL and Three.js

 📫 Best to reach me on b.peric10@gmail.com

-⚡ Fun fact: I'm all about endurance sports!
-Whether it's cycling from Paris to London, 500km ride through the landscapes of Croatia, or diving into open water swim competitions.

 Thanks for visiting and I'd love to connect!